AlanHohn/alanhohn.github.io/_posts/2015-11-10-minimal-docker-container.markdown

 CGO_ENABLED=0 GOOS=linux go build -a -tags netgo -ldflags '-w' ...argserver
 {% endhighlight %}

-According to [this article][a] this form only works with Go 1.3 or older, but for me this command worked fine while running Go 1.5.1.
+According to [this page][a] this form only works with Go 1.3 or older, but for me this command worked fine while running Go 1.5.1.
-If you do have trouble, the linked article suggests using `installsuffix` to keep static versions of components separate in newer versions of Go.
+If you do have trouble, the linked page suggests using `installsuffix` to keep static versions of components separate in newer versions of Go.

 With the `argserver` executable and a Dockerfile in the current directory, this command